 Finally, the cross-trainer is a great all-rounder because of the upper and lower body involvement.
-Few cardiovascular exercises are this effective whilst being low impact, making it much more user friendly.
+Few cardiovascular exercises are this effective whilst being low impact, making them much more user-friendly.

 No matter what you choose to do, any exercise will reap benefits to your health.
 Cardiovascular health cannot be stressed enough – it’s so important to keep you in great condition and help you to lead a fitter, healthier life.